ntno/ntno-challenge/README.md

    * future enhancements would be to use an automated cert generator like certbot

 **todo:**
+* integrate with automated certificate generator like certbot
 * add test stage to pipeline
+  * python e2e tests on against running container
-* research how to handle branch builds/deploys/e2e tests
+* research how to handle branch builds/deploys

 ## Install
 ### Prerequisites